-Fragment based approaches in drug discovery have gained high popularity in drug discovery and development processes as alternatives to traditional high throughput screening methods.
-SARomics Biostructures technology platform offers several alternative biophysical methods for fragment screening (see below).
+Fragment based approaches in drug discovery (FBDD) have gained high popularity in drug discovery and development processes as alternatives to traditional high throughput screening methods.
+SARomics Biostructures technology platform offers several biophysical methods for fragment screening, hit identification and structure-based drug discovery (SBDD).
 In addition, our unique and proprietary weak affinity chromatography (WAC™) technology provides a robust, accurate and high throughput (2000-3000 cmpds/week) way for fragment library screening.

 Weak affinity chromatography technology